Blog/Technology

 What is a 2 Way Match?

-• A 2 way match is defined as an accounting verification process for post-paid services and goods, where vendor invoices are matched with corresponding purchase orders before processing the payment.
+A 2 way match is defined as an accounts payable invoice verification process for goods and services purchased in credit from vendors, where the raised invoice is matched with the corresponding purchase order.

-• For example, a team in a company requires a new software that is to be billed on a post-paid monthly cycle.
-In enterprises, this requirement is fulfilled by the purchase team who validates the need and the purchase.
-This leads to a purchase order (PO) creation, a document that entails the details of the item to be purchased, at what price, when and how much.
-Once the purchase of the software is negotiated and completed, at the time of the monthly payment cycle, the billing is generated by the software company in the form of an invoice.
-This invoice is then received by the accounting team for verification against the initial purchase order and matched for validity.
+For example, a team in a company requires a new software that is to be billed on a post-paid monthly cycle.
+After vendor selection and deal finalization, a purchase order (PO) is created and sent to the vendor.
+This PO document entails the details of the item to be purchased, at what price, when and how much.
+At the time of the monthly payment, the invoice is generated by the vendor company.
+This invoice is then received by the accounting team for verification against the initial purchase order and matched for validity and accuracy in a 2 way match.

 Role of Automation in 2 Way Match